I. Scope of Policy

 Where the final determination has indicated that remedies will be provided, the Complainant can then communicate separately with the Title IX Coordinator or their designee to discuss what remedies are appropriately designed to preserve or restore the Complainant's equal access to education.
 Remedies for a Complainant which do not affect the Respondent must not be disclosed to the Respondent.

 Any party may appeal the decision-makers' determination regarding responsibility, or the University's dismissal of a formal complaint or any allegations therein.
-A party must submit a written appeal to the Title IX Coordinator within five (5) business days of receipt of the determination of responsibility.
+A party must submit a written appeal to the Title IX Coordinator within five (5) calendar days of receipt of the determination of responsibility.
 The University will notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties.
 Both parties will have a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome.
 The Title IX Coordinator will appoint a three-person Panel to serve as the decision-maker for purposes of the appeal.
 Members of the Appeals Panel will be trained, unbiased, and impartial.
 The Appeal Panel will be comprised of a total of three University faculty and/or staff members, and may include external parties if so designated by the Title IX Coordinator.

 The Appeals Panel will issue a written decision describing the result of the appeal and the rationale for the result and provide the written decision simultaneously to both parties.

 Members of the Appeal Panel will not be the same person(s) as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigators, or the Title IX Coordinator.

 - Procedural irregularity that affected the outcome of the matter;

 - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter, and;